 This time it is all about Conditional access based on the compliance of the device.
 Because of the Windows Defender ATP compliance policy, we can trigger if the device is healthy or not.
 If not, block access.
 If healthy, grant access to the corporate sources.
 It is very simple but so powerful!
 How this works?
 Please, continue with reading.

 What does Conditional Access do?

 If the computer is being infected by a malware, Windows Defender ATP give the device a status based on the level of the malware.
-Conditional Access policy gives the user access based on some conditions they must met.
-If not, they must take some actions or they will be blocked for accessing the resources.
-For this part compliance policy is the bases of the Conditional Access which we will make in this blogpost later.
+Conditional Access policy gives the user access based on some conditions they just met.
+If not, they must take some actions or they will be blocked from accessing the resources.
+For this, part compliance policy is the bases of the Conditional Access which we will make in this blog post later.
 Compliance policy will check the device on device risk.
-This information is send by Windows Defender ATP.
+This information is sent by Windows Defender ATP.
 So, if Windows Defender ATP is reporting that the device is being infected then will Intune change the compliance state of that specific device to Not Compliant.
-Conditional Access check only if the device is compliant or not compliant.
+Conditional Access checks only if the device is compliant or not compliant.
 Based on that, the Conditional Access gives the user access or not.

-I assume you have already integrate Windows Defender ATP with Microsoft Intune and you have tested the integration?
+I assume you have already integrated Windows Defender ATP with Microsoft Intune and you have tested the integration?
 The computer gets a risk level state from ATP, right?
 If not, then you must fix this first.
-Read this blogpost: Part 10 – Configure Microsoft Intune – Windows Defender Advanced Threat Protection
+Read this blog post: Part 10 – Configure Microsoft Intune – Windows Defender Advanced Threat Protection

 Go to Microsoft Intune portal -> Conditional Access